ONLINE HELP

 Warning

-In version 28, the "Responsive Web Design: layout by slice" mode becomes "Slices (legacy Responsive mode)".
+In version 28, the page editing mode initially called "Responsive Web Design: page layout by slice" becomes "Slices (Historical Responsive for compatibility)"..

 "Responsive (zoning and layouts)" is now the recommended mode for any new project.
 For more details, see New edit mode for mobile-friendly websites.